-Chris Petersen has just wrapped up his fourth season as head coach of football at the University of Washington, a position he has held since 2014.
+Chris Petersen has just wrapped up his fourth season as head coach of football for the University of Washington Huskies, a position he has held since 2014.
 Petersen began his career as an assistant coach in 1987 at UC Davis, before going on to the University of Pittsburgh, Portland State University, the University of Oregon, and Boise State University.
 After head coach Dan Hawkins left Boise State, Petersen took over the position, with notable success.
-In eight seasons, Petersen saw a record of 92-12.
+In eight seasons, Petersen saw a record of 92–12.

 While head coach at Boise State University, Petersen lead the team to four WAC championships (2006, 2008, 2009, and 2010) as well as a Mountain West title in 2012.
-At the University of Washington Petersen has achieved a PAC-12 championship title in 2016, as well as two PAC-12 North Division titles (2016 and 2017).
+At the University of Washington Petersen has achieved a Pac-12 championship title in 2016, as well as two Pac-12 North Division titles (2016 and 2017).
 Petersen has received the Paul “Bear” Bryant Award twice, in 2006 and 2009, and was named Bobby Dodd Coach of the Year in 2010.

 After the 2017–18 season, Petersen’s overall coaching record is 129–29, with a record of 37–17 at the University of Washington.

 Starting in 2013, Butch Jones held the title of head coach of football for the University of Tennessee Volunteers for five seasons.
 In November 2017, the University of Tennessee fired Jones after several disappointing losses, ending his season with a 4–6 record.